djayepro3/vehicle-reidentification/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)
 ![Jupyter Notebook](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white)

+The system aims to improve traffic monitoring by using image retrieval to re-identify vehicles across multiple camera views.
+This involves training a deep learning model to extract visual features from vehicle images, using techniques like triplet loss and mining strategies, and then ranking images based on their feature similarity.
+The system's performance is evaluated using mean Average Precision (mAP).

 The main idea is to re-identify vehicles at different checkpoints or camera points to monitor the flow of traffic.

 I developed an image retrieval system using the VeRi dataset to re-identify vehicles to enhance urban mobility and planning: